 Alternatively, you can configure it to use a channel that already exists:

 The configuration is stored in the ~/.config/notify-run file in your home directory.
 It will be picked up by subsequent runs of notify-run as well as the notify_run Python module.

 When used inside a Jupyter notebook, the subscribe link is clickable and a QR code is displayed.

 Notify includes a callback for Keras which sends a progress notification at the end of each epoch.
 After configuring an endpoint above, import NotifyCallback from notify_run.keras and pass it in the callback parameter to a Keras fit method.

 from notify_run.keras import NotifyCallback # model is a Keras model that you have created elsewhere. model.fit(x, y, callbacks=[NotifyCallback()])

 This public instance is freely provided for your convenience, but does not have an SLA and should not be used for notification messages containing private data.
-For more demanding use cases, you may prefer to run your own instance of the server on your own network.
+Usage is tracked to prevent abuse, and rate limited to 20 API requests per minute.